raspiblitz/raspiblitz/README.md

 If you run into a problem or you have still a question, follow the steps below to get support.
 Also check the [setup documentation](#setup-process-detailed-documentation) for details.

-1. Lookup the [FAQ](FAQ.md) if you can find an answer to this question/problem.
+1. Look up the [FAQ](FAQ.md) if you can't find an answer to this question/problem.

 2. If you have a hardware problem, please check that your hardware parts are exactly the parts recommended in the shopping list above.
 Different screens or even SSD-casings can cause problems.

 3. There is a Telegram Group of RaspiBlitz users helping each other: https://t.me/raspiblitz

 4. Please determine if your problem/question is about RaspiBlitz or for example with LND.
-For example if you cant route a payment or get an error when opening a channel that is an LND question/problem an is best answered by the LND dev community: https://dev.lightning.community
+For example, if you can't route a payment or get an error when opening a channel, that is an LND question/problem and would be best answered by the LND dev community: https://dev.lightning.community

 5. Go to the GitHub issues of the RaspiBlitz: https://github.com/rootzoll/raspiblitz/issues Do a search there.
 Also check closed issues by removing 'is:open' from the filter/search-box.

 6. If you haven't found an answer yet, open a new issue on the RaspiBlitz GitHub.
 You may have to register an account with GitHub for this.
-If it's a bug with the RaspiBlitz, please add (copy+paste) a Debug Report to your issue (see [FAQ](FAQ.md) how to generate) and/or add some screenshots/photos so the community gets more insight into your problem.
+If it's a bug with the RaspiBlitz, please add (copy+paste) a Debug Report to your issue (see [FAQ](FAQ.md) for how to generate them) and/or add some screenshots/photos so the community gets more insight into your problem.

 ## Setup Process (Detailed Documentation)